Robert Griffin III: Analyst career

 In August 2021, Griffin signed a multi-year contract with ESPN as an analyst for their college football coverage and NFL Live.
 Griffin has publicly stated his desire to continue playing and that his contract with ESPN would allow him to sign with a team if the opportunity arises.
 Griffin later joined Monday Night Countdown in 2022 to replace Randy Moss.
 Ahead of the 2024 season, Griffin was replaced on the program by Jason Kelce.
 On August 15, 2024, the network fired him.
 On April 24, 2025, it was reported that Griffin joined Fox Sports to be part of their college football coverage.
-He will join Jason Benetti to form the #2 team on game broadcasts.
+He initially worked with Jason Benetti to form the No. 2 team on college game broadcasts.
+In July 2026, Connor Onion was reported to be the replacement for Benetti, who left Fox for NBC.

 Podcasting

 In September 2023, Griffin launched via YouTube his own podcast series, "RG3 and The Ones," which is based on interviews with personnel involved with the NFL.